diogoff/trackml-100/README.md

 * *Given a large amount of training particles, is it possible to do track reconstruction from test hits by finding which training particles best fit the test hits?*

-Apparently, the answer to this question is _hardly_, since this approach was ranked #100 in the competition.
+Apparently, the answer to this question is _no_, since there are much better approaches out there.
+In other words, the training set is not representative of all the tracks that may occur in a test experiment.

 However, the problem of finding the training particle that best fits a set of test hits is an interesting computation problem _per se_.
 I spent my whole time in the competition trying to come up with a feasible computational approach to this problem.

 _Disclaimer:_ I never intended to compete based on such naïve approach.
 This was just something that I would use as an initial baseline to compare with the performance of other algorithms that I would subsequently develop.
 However, as it often happens in Kaggle, the first idea that comes to mind is the one you will end up with.